facetframer/orgnav/README.md

 Contributions are welcome.

 Testing helm is hard.
 This may prove to be an issue for accepting contributions, but I can deal with this if anyone actually contributes anything.
-It's probably possible to script helm for testing however.
+It's probably possible to script helm for testing.

 You can do some basic linting, and ensure that installation works using `test.sh`.